Skip navigation

 • If muscle weakness briefly improves, it may mean you have MG.

 Lung function tests.
 These tests measure breathing and how well your lungs are working.
 There are several types of lung function tests.
-For most tests, you will breathe into some type of mouthpiece or machine as your breath is measured.
+For most tests, you will breathe into a mouthpiece or machine as your breath is measured.
 For some tests, you may need to inhale a type of gas or medicine.

 Will I need to do anything to prepare for these tests?